Hawaiian Cruise Port of Call - Maui

 - Travel Tip - Don’t miss a photo opportunity by the 60-foot tall Banyan Tree that was planted in 1873 by Sheriff William Owen Smith to commemorate the 50th anniversary of the first Protestant mission in Lahaina.
 It was also the site for King Kamehameha III’s birthday in 1886 and the ceremony to mark Hawaii becoming a U.S. territory in 1898.

-Tours of Distinction is offering a fabulous cruise excursion departing from Oahu to the fabled South Pacific Islands of Maui, the Big Island (Hawai’i), Kaui and Oahu January 17 -27, 2019 that includes:
+Tours of Distinction is offering a fabulous cruise tour departing from Oahu to the fabled South Pacific Islands of Maui, the Big Island (Hawai’i), Kaui and Oahu November 27 - December 4, 2021 that includes:

 - Oahu, Maui, the Big Island and Kaui

-This tour includes two nights at the Hilton Waikiki Hotel (two breakfasts and an award-winning Luau Dinner), and seven nights on NCL’s Pride of America with all meals.
+This tour includes 7-nights on NCL’s Pride of America with all meals.
 This has been voted as the #1 Hawaiian cruise for 12 years in a row.